 Historically, the 1996 Manila Declaration on an Asia-Pacific Economic Cooperation Framework for Strengthening Economic Cooperation and Development outlined the key areas of APEC economic and technical cooperation.
-In 2006, Ministers reaffirmed their commitment to the Manila Declaration, with a revised set of priorities established in 2010 and further refined in 2014.
+In 2006, Ministers reaffirmed their commitment to the Manila Declaration, with a revised set of priorities established in 2010, further refined in 2014 and updated in 2022.

 - To strengthen implementation of APEC’s ECOTECH activities by prioritising in accordance with Leaders’ and Ministers’ commitments, coordinating and providing oversight of the work of APEC sub-fora.